Six Steps to Guarantee a Successful Disaster Relief Fund

 4. Host a fundraising event

 Fundraising events do more than generate donations—they physically engage your community, increase awareness, and reach new kinds of donors.
-Also local residents often look for ways to support the relief effort with more than just monetary donations.
+Also local residents often look for resources to support the relief effort with more than just monetary donations.

-Fundraising events allow such people to bring donated items, meet like-minded people, and team up on relief efforts.
+Fundraising events allow such people to bring donated items, meet like-minded people, and team up to provide relief efforts.
 They can also inspire ideas and projects that could be good outlets for your funds.
 Many of the fundraisers for Hurricane Harvey and Hurricane Irma were spearheaded by athletes with strong ties to their local community, who rallied support through offline fundraising events.

 Remember that if you plan an event, focus on fundraising event ideas that create a direct link between your community and the cause.